Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 High fashion house ShopBop came right into our Jem world and wanted to sponsor their

-own exclusive special Jem release to celebrate Jem's 30th anniversary, of the very first sight
+own exclusive Jem release to celebrate Jem's 30th anniversary, of the very first sight

-we ever saw of Jem in the cartoon, which was the overall most iconic look of Jem.
+we ever saw of Jem in the cartoon intro and in the episode "The Beginning", perhaps the most iconic look of Jem.

 were thrilled to get this alternative look.
 And those